galaxyproject/planemo/docs/commands/shed_serve.rst

       --galaxy_root DIRECTORY         Root of development galaxy directory to execute command with.
       --galaxy_database_seed PATH     Preseeded Galaxy sqlite database to target.
+      --extra_tools PATH              Extra tool sources to include in Galaxy's tool panel (file or directory).
+These will not be linted/tested/etc... but they will be
+                                      available to workflows and for interactive
+                                      use.
       --install_galaxy                Download and configure a disposable copy of Galaxy from github.
       --galaxy_branch TEXT            Branch of Galaxy to target (defaults to